mds1/survivor-frontend/README.md

-(Work in progress).
-Designed for the ConsenSys Academy 2018 Developer Program Final Project.
-The backend code can be found [here](https://github.com/mds1/survivor-backend)
+NFL Survivor Decentralized Application.
+The backend code can be found [here](https://github.com/mds1/survivor-backend).

 # NFL Survivor Dapp
 Not familiar with Survivor leagues?
 Here's how to play: